 On 18 February 2015, the Supreme Court determined three appeals which involved a short but important point about the operation of the voidable transaction regime under the Companies Act 1993 (“the Act”).

 The three appeals involved creditors who provided supply of goods or services to debtor companies.
 The creditors invoiced the debtor companies, and the debtor companies then paid within few months of the invoices being issued.
 In each case, the debtor companies went into liquidation within two years.
+(It is noted that as of May 2020, the limitation for voidable transactions is six months from the date of making an application to the court to commence liquidation proceedings, or the resolution placing the company into liquidation, unless the parties are found to be “related parties”, in which case the limitation is still two years).

 Upon liquidation, the liquidators sought to “claw back” the payments made by the debtor companies to the creditors pursuant to the voidable transaction provisions of the Act.